9001/copyparty/README.md

 bass boosted

 can also boost the volume in general, or increase/decrease stereo width (like [crossfeed](https://www.foobar2000.org/components/view/foo_dsp_meiercf) just worse)

+has the convenient side-effect of reducing the pause between songs, so gapless albums play better with the eq enabled (just make it flat)

 ## markdown viewer